ldericher/autodoc/README.md

 If there are multiple SRCPAT annotations, the lowermost one will be used.

-##### Advanced Make options

-You may add a PHONY target "autodoc" which will be built *instead* of the default target.
+You *may* add a PHONY target "autodoc" which will be built *instead* of the default target.

 ```Makefile
 .PHONY: autodoc